Connerjm/Responsive-Portfolio/README.md

 - The navbar now collapses at the small breakpoint, but the button doesn't do anything.
 Almost certainly because I don't have any JS.

-## TODO
+## To Do

-- Add aria elements.
+- [ ] Add aria elements.
-- When fully done, take pictures and put them in here.
+- [ ] When fully done, take pictures and put them in here.
-- Attempted to add a favicon.
-Didn't work but also absolutely not required and seems to be a bit above my current skill level.
+- [ ] ~~Attempted to add a favicon.
+Didn't work but also absolutely not required and seems to be a bit above my current skill level.~~